-NICE has developed guidance on the healthcare that should be provided for people with brain tumours and other central nervous system tumours.
-It recommends which healthcare professionals should be involved in treatment and care, and the types of hospital or cancer centre best suited to that care.
+This guideline covers how healthcare services for people with brain tumours and other central nervous system tumours should be organised.
+It aims to improve care by recommending which healthcare professionals should be involved and the types of hospital or cancer centre best suited to provide the care.

-- All patients should have a clearly defined key worker
+- all patients should have a clearly defined key worker

 - patients should have ready access to specialist care services when needed

 - palliative care specialists should be core members of multidisciplinary teams

 - cancer networks should support patient entry into clinical trials

 - Healthcare professionals

 - Commissioners and providers